 In simpler words, we can say the this is the gap between actual production and the full employment output when the actual output is leer than the natural level of output.

-- LRAS- Long run aggregate supply
+- LRAS- Long-run aggregate supply

-- SRAS- Short run aggregate supply
+- SRAS- Short-run aggregate supply

 Explanation of Recessionary Gap

-When a recession happens when the economy is not reaching its full potential.
-There comes in the recessionary gap.
-It measures the difference between where the economy is and where the economy should be.
-The ideal situation will prevail when the economy is in long-run equilibrium where all the resources are utilised to their maximum and most efficient capacity.
+When a recession happens when the economy is not reaching its full potential, there comes the recessionary gap.
+It measures the difference between where the economy is and where it should be.
+The ideal situation will prevail when the economy is in long-run equilibrium where all the resources are utilized to their maximum and most efficient capacity.
 It should be kept in mind that the ideal economy does not mean zero unemployment, factories running twenty-four hours seven days a week.
-In such a situation, natural unemployment rate shall be there which includes individuals who are unemployed because they are in transition.
-Also, the factories will have their downtime for maintenance and up gradation.
+In such a situation, the natural unemploymentNatural UnemploymentNatural unemployment or natural rate of unemployment refers to the portion of unemployment in a healthy economy. rate shall be there, including unemployed individuals because they are in transition.
+Also, the factories will have their downtime for maintenance and upgrading.